tjohnston-softdev/aurion-assessment-2110/instructions.md

 #### Output

-* Result values for each test case are displayed to the console, same as above.
+* Result values for each test case are displayed to the console.
-* For the submission itself, only the actual values are displayed.
+* For the submission itself, both the expected and actual values are displayed.
-	* At first, I thought implementing a full unit test suite would have been excessive given that we only had three days to complete the assessment.
+	* For the original submission, I thought implementing a full unit test suite would have been excessive given that we only had three days to complete the assessment.
-	* Proper unit tests were finally implemented in a later update during my own time.
+	* Proper unit tests were implemented in an updated version.
 	* The unit tests directly compare the expected and actual values for the given test cases.

 #### Dependencies